 There’s a number of ways a brand can grow.
 Whether you are taking over a completely new location, or a location that already has a Lightspeed Delivery or Deliverect account, to onboard the location with Lightspeed Delivery you will have to go through the account creation, menu build and staging delivery channels process.

-Reach out to your Lightspeed Account Manager to plan your next steps.
+Reach out to your Lightspeed Customer Success Manager to plan your next steps.

 Or, learn how to snooze products and remove out of stock items for fewer cancelled orders or substitutions with the guide Managing busy times with Lightspeed Delivery.